Visite al Parco

 Advance booking is requested to visit the park.
 You can send us an email to email@example.com.

 A tour guide in Italian, English or German is available upon written request at the above mail.

 – Tuesday: 9 am – 1pm & 3 pm – 6 pm

 – Saturday: 9 am – 1 pm

-Between June and September the opening days may be different, for more information contact us by email at firstname.lastname@example.org
+Opening days may change specially during the summer season, for more information contact us by email at firstname.lastname@example.org.

 Group bookings of over 10 people can contact the reservation office at the email email@example.com